Academic Advising for Undergraduate Students

 Undergraduate Advising Center

-The Undergraduate Advising Center is staffed by counselors and peer advisors committed to providing guidance and information to help undergraduate students have a successful college experience.
+The Undergraduate Advising Center is staffed by counselors committed to providing guidance and information to help undergraduate students have a successful college experience.
 Along with general academic advising information, the Undergraduate Advising Center provides the following services:

 Academic advisors help students understand general education and graduation requirements and assist them in selecting appropriate courses that fit with their academic goals.